wallymathieu/assertfail/_posts/2023-12-02-Clean-Architecture-Comparison.md

 | [@kgrzybek/modular-monolith-with-ddd](https://github.com/kgrzybek/modular-monolith-with-ddd) | [No](https://github.com/kgrzybek/modular-monolith-with-ddd/blob/ff54f9e6a2f8a672ea0aef5ffe7c163b0b8eb7b8/src/Modules/Payments/Application/MeetingFees/MarkMeetingFeeAsPaid/MarkMeetingFeeAsPaidCommandHandler.cs#L24) |

 The use of [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html) is not uncommon.
 A dissenting view from what Martin Fowler teaches is that you should embrace manipulating data instead of coupling data and behavior as seen in the book [Data Oriented Programming](https://www.manning.com/books/data-oriented-programming).
 Note also that even though the domain might be too simple in many cases, I've given the authors the benefit of doubt.

+## Conclusion

+From what I can see, there seems to be some convergence and some differences in naming conventions and patterns.
+These differences implies that it helps to document the source of your architecture and name conventions.

+We have not gone into the how different samples around how they marry frameworks but simply noted that some of them do couple the domain to a framework.
+From a clean architecture point of view, being overly dependant on a framework, introduce significant constraints and asymmetries.

+We could improve our understanding of how clean architecture is implemented by reaching out to different organizations implementing clean architecture, but that goes beyond the scope of a simple blog post.